SirPuck/runtime-spoilage-library/README.md

 How to use RSL :

 Simply add a RSL definition to your mod data.lua.
 You can copy paste the following documentation snippet in your code in order to get type hints.
+Please note that "original_item_name" must refer to an item that spoils.
+RSL won't transform your item into a spoilable item, you need to do this yourself.

 ```lua
 ---@alias RslItemName string